 Our board of directors is divided into three classes of directors serving staggered three-year terms.
-The initial terms of the first, second and third classes will expire in 2005, 2006 and 2007, respectively.
-Beginning in 2005, upon expiration of their current terms, directors of each class will be elected to serve for three-year terms and until their successors are duly elected and qualify and each year one class of directors will be elected by the stockholders.
+The initial terms of the first, second and third classes have one, two and three years, respectively.
+At each annual meeting of our stockholders, the successors to the class of directors whose terms expire at such meeting will be elected to hold office for a term expiring at the annual meeting of stockholders held in the third year following the year of their election.
+Each director holds office for the term to which he or she is elected and until his or her successor is duly elected and qualifies.
 A classified board of directors may render a change in control of us or removal of our incumbent management more difficult.
 We believe, however, that the longer time required to elect a majority of a classified board of directors will help to ensure the continuity and stability of our management and policies.